mattearly/D34DL1N3/readme.md

 ### The Project

 1. The goal is to build a user-friendly lightweight program that will allow a user to:
-	* Feed in tasks, homework, or anything a hard 'Deadline' date.
+	* Feed in Deadlines.
+Tasks, homework, or anything.
 	* Based on this data, the program will display the most **urgent** task that needs completed.

-	    * Focus on this top task until it is complete.
+### Basic Use

+_This Main Menu will show the next task that is due, the one you **should** be working on.
+When it doubt, look at this top task and get to work.
+Stay Focused!_

 * Keep adding in new tasks along with their deadline as they come up.
-	* That is it.

-### Basic Use

-_This Main Menu will show the next task that is due, the one you **should** be working on_

-* Add/Remove tasks as assigned/completed.
+* Remove tasks as completed.

 ### Install (linux command line)